Scientific Name

 Seed Collection: Collect seed in September

-Germination: Fall sow or stratification
+Germination: Fall sow or 60 day cold stratification.

-Vegetative Propagation: Easily planted by division of rootstock cuttings
+Vegetative Propagation: Easily planted by division of rootstock cuttings.

 Soils: Sandy (well drained)

-Water: Moist
+Water: Moist to medium dry conditions.

 Notes: The seeds smell like licorice